Ajayos/ClothesCare-Automation/README.md

 # Door Control System with Rain and Sunlight Detection

+The Door Control System with Rain and Sunlight Detection is an automated system designed to protect clothes from rain and snow.
+The project utilizes an Arduino board, rain and sunlight sensors, a stepper motor, a stepper motor driver module, and a chain drive mechanism to control the opening and closing of a door based on weather conditions.
+The system provides both automated and manual control options.

+## Components Used

+- Arduino board (e.g., Arduino Uno)
+- Rain sensor module
+- Light sensor module
+- Stepper motor
+- Stepper motor driver module
+- Chain drive mechanism (e.g., sprockets, chain, and guides)
+- Jumper wires
+- Power supply (for Arduino board and motor)

+## Description

+The Door Control System with Rain and Sunlight Detection is designed to protect clothes from rain and snow by automating the opening and closing of a door using a chain drive mechanism.
+The system utilizes an Arduino board, rain and sunlight sensor modules, a stepper motor, a stepper motor driver module, and the chain drive components.
+The Arduino code reads analog values from the rain and sunlight sensors to determine weather conditions and control the stepper motor, which in turn operates the chain drive mechanism.

+### Arduino Code Functionality

+The Arduino code implements the following functionality:

+- Reading analog values from the rain and sunlight sensor modules to detect weather conditions.
+- Opening the door if rain is detected above the rain threshold.
+- Closing the door if no sunlight is detected below the light threshold.
+- Providing manual control options to override the automated system.

+### Wiring and Ports

+To connect the components, use the following wiring and ports:

+#### Chain Drive Mechanism

+- Connect the stepper motor to the chain drive mechanism, ensuring proper alignment and tension.
+- Install sprockets and guides to guide the chain and provide smooth movement.

+#### Wiring Connections

+- Rain Sensor:
+  - Connect the VCC pin of the rain sensor to the 5V pin on the Arduino board.
+  - Connect the GND pin of the rain sensor to the GND pin on the Arduino board.
+  - Connect the analog output pin of the rain sensor to any analog input pin on the Arduino board.

+- Sunlight Sensor:
+  - Connect the VCC pin of the sunlight sensor to the 5V pin on the Arduino board.
+  - Connect the GND pin of the sunlight sensor to the GND pin on the Arduino board.
+  - Connect the analog output pin of the sunlight sensor to any analog input pin on the Arduino board.

+- Stepper Motor:
+  - Connect the stepper motor's coil wires to the corresponding pins on the stepper motor driver module.
+Refer to the datasheet or documentation of your stepper motor for the specific wire configuration.
+  - Connect the stepper motor driver module's control pins (STEP, DIR, and EN) to digital output pins on the Arduino board.
+Note the chosen pins for each connection.

+- Stepper Motor Driver Module:
+  - Connect the VCC and GND pins of the stepper motor driver module to the 5V and GND pins on the Arduino board, respectively.
+  - Connect the control pins (STEP, DIR, and EN) of the stepper motor driver module to digital output pins on the Arduino board.
+Note the chosen pins for each connection.

+#### Manual Control Ports

+- Manual Button:
+  - Connect one terminal of the manual button to a digital input pin on the Arduino board.
+  - Connect the other terminal of the manual button to the GND pin on the Arduino board.

+- Manual Potentiometer:
+  - Connect one end of the potentiometer to the 5V.

+# Door Control System with Rain and Sunlight Detection

 This project implements a door control system using an Arduino board.
 The system includes rain and sunlight detection capabilities to protect clothes from rain and lack of sunlight.
 The code controls a stepper motor connected to a chain drive mechanism, allowing automated opening and closing based on weather conditions.
 Additionally, manual control is provided to override the automated functionality.

 ## Components Used